-The NOVA-ERG Concentric Stimulus Fields test utilizes two different degrees of stimulus presented as concentric circles with contrast reversing patterns.
+The Diopsys ERG Concentric Stimulus Fields test utilizes two different degrees of stimulus presented as concentric circles with contrast reversing patterns.

 Designed to provide data to aid in the diagnosis and care of diseases that affect the retina in a diffuse pattern like Chronic Open Angle Glaucoma (COAG) and Diabetic Retinopathy (DR).
 Since there is typically no specific topographic pattern of damage, the information collected using this protocol may help in detecting the depth of the macular dysfunction.

-The NOVA-ERG Contrast Sensitivity test utilizes a full screen stimulus with two different contrast levels to give an objective, functional response of the vision system at the retina.
+The Diopsys ERG Contrast Sensitivity test utilizes a full screen pattern stimulus with two different contrast levels to give an objective, functional response of the vision system at the retina.

 *Although the previously mentioned diseases usually have an expected clinical presentation, they may develop differently.
-The eye care professional must individualize the usage of the NOVA-ERG depending on his/her assessment of the clinical presentation of the disease(s), patient history and risk factors, and changes to the patients’ condition that can result in subclinical manifestations that contribute to vision loss.
+The eye care professional must individualize the usage of the Diopsys ERG tests depending on his/her assessment of the clinical presentation of the disease(s), patient history and risk factors, and changes to the patients’ condition that can result in subclinical manifestations that contribute to vision loss.